punamspawar/Machine-Learning/README.md

-# Machine Learning Couse by Andrew Ng from Coursera
+# Exercises of Machine Learning Course by Andrew Ng from Coursera
 This course is very good to get basic knowledge of ML.
 It include excercises of all weeks with my solutions.